swannodette/mori/README.md

 ## Breaking changes in 0.3.0

-The API now uses idiomatic JavaScript casing.
+The API now uses idiomatic JavaScript naming conventions.

 ## Improvements to 0.3.0